 - Pistachio nuts

 - Pumpkin seeds

-Traveling is like living a movie, so why not enjoy it with some popcorn?
+Traveling is like living in a movie, so why not enjoy it with some popcorn?

-Of course, not all popcorn is vegan, but plain salted popcorn is popular throughout the world and shouldn't be hard to find.
+Of course, not all popcorn is vegan, but plain salted popcorn is popular throughout the world and isn't hard to find.

 Perfect for a fast energy boost when you're traveling.